 All across the United States, Americans are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
 South Dakota has allowed cottage food sales since the passage of the Home-Processed Food Law in 2010.
+Reforms passed in 2020 and 2022 made it much easier to start a cottage food business and greatly expanded the varieties of food that could be sold.

 South Dakota cottage food types